rahulkumarborah/tejasupmanyu.dev/src/pages/understanding-use-effect/index.md

 - How to stop infinite refetching loop?
 - Should functions be specified as dependencies to `useEffect`?

+_In case you are looking for answers to these questions real quick, check out the TLDR; section at the end._

 ### Understanding Rendering

-Functional components differ from traditional class components in a prominent way and that is the way how they close around state and props.
-In more simplified terms, each 'render' owns it separate set of state and props.
+Functional components differ from traditional class components in a prominent way and that is the way they close around state and props.
+In more simplified terms, each 'render' owns a separate set of state and props.
 Now that might not be that simple to understand.
-Let's go with an counter example -
+Let's go with a simple example -

 ```jsx
 function Counter() {